as0bu/puppet4vagrant/README.md

 ## Overview
-This creates an environment to be used to install and configure a environment for Puppet 4 on Ubuntu.
-(May move to CentOS)
+This creates an environment to be used to install and configure a environment for Puppet 4 on CentOS 6.

 It currently does the following:
   * Installs Puppetserver